-SCHEDULE THREE

-ENTITLEMENTS OF MEMBERS OF THE FEDERAL PARLIAMENT
+SCHEDULE THREE ENTITLEMENTS OF MEMBERS OF THE FEDERAL PARLIAMENT

-- 1. Members of the Federal Parliament (Entitlements) Commission (1) There shall continue to be a Members of Parliament (Entitlements) Commission consisting of - - (a) a Chairperson and two members appointed by the President on the advice of the Prime Minister; - (b) the Federal Minister of Finance; and - (c) the Chairperson of the Public Accounts Committee appointed under the Standing Orders of the Federal Parliament. - (2) A person shall not be qualified to be an appointed member of the Commission if he/she is a member of, or a candidate for election, to the Federal Parliament. - (3) The office of the Chairperson and of appointed members shall become vacant - - (a) at the expiration of such period not exceeding three years as may be specified in the instrument by which he/she was appointed; - (b) on death, or by resignation in writing delivered to the President; or - (c) upon his /her removal by the President, acting on the advice of the Prime Minister. - (4) The Chairperson and members shall be entitled to receive a daily allowance at the rate from time to time prescribed by the Constitutional Offices (Salaries) Act 1978 in respect of members of the Public Service. - 2.
-Powers of the Members of Parliament (Entitlements) Commission
+1. Members of the Federal Parliament (Entitlements) Commission

+- (1) There shall be a Members of Parliament (Entitlements) Commission consisting of - - (a) a Chairperson and two members appointed by the President who are not Members of the Federal Parliament

+- (b) the Governor of Central Bank; and - (c) the Chairman of the Association of Chartered Accountants of Solomon Islands - (2) A person shall not be qualified to be an appointed member of the Commission if he/she is a member of, or a candidate for election, to the Federal Parliament. - (3) The office of the Chairperson and of appointed members shall become vacant - - (a) at the expiration of such period not exceeding three years as may be specified in the instrument by which he/she was appointed; - (b) on death, or by resignation in writing delivered to the President; or - (c) upon his /her removal by the President, acting on the advice of the Prime Minister. - (4) The Chairperson and members shall be entitled to receive a daily allowance at the rate from time to time prescribed by the Constitutional Offices (Salaries) Act 1978 in respect of members of the Public Service

-(1) The power to determine the entitlements of members of Parliament, and to amend them by yearly review, shall vest in the Members of Parliament (Entitlements) Commission.
+2. Powers of the Members of Parliament (Entitlements) Commission

-- (2) In the exercise of their powers the Members of Parliament (Entitlements) Commission shall - - (a) consider such representation as they may receive from persons, within such time as may be notified by them; and - (b) have regard to such information as may be supplied to them by the Government, the Federal Parliament, or any other organisation in relation to the following matters - - the state of the national economy and the financial position of the Government; - (ii) movements in the level of pay and other entitlements admissible to other persons in employment; and - (iii) changes in the retail price index and other relevant indicators showing the cost of maintaining the standard of living the Parliamentarians might reasonably be expected to enjoy. - (c) make regulations providing for the following matters- - (i) the scales of salaries and other entitlements payable to Parliamentarians; - (ii) the terms, conditions and manner of payment of such salaries and entitlements, loans and advances of such salaries; - (iii) exemptions of such salaries and entitlements from taxes and other liabilities; - (iv) such other matters (including matters specified in subsection (3)) as may facilitate the discharge of their functions as Parliamentarians. - (3) In making or amending the regulations, the Members of Parliament (Entitlements) Commission shall - - (a) consider in relation to Federal Parliamentarians and their families, the following matters - - (i) accommodation during sittings of the Federal Parliament; - (ii) housing; - (iii) medical treatment; - (iv) internal and external transport; - (v) travelling imprest; - (vi) death and retirement benefits; - (vii) appointment and terminal grants; - (viii) advances and loans; - (ix) additional payment for service in committees of the Federal Parliament;
+- (1) The power to determine the entitlements of members of Parliament, and to amend them as and when the need arises, shall vest in the Members of Parliament (Entitlements) Commission. - (2) In the exercise of their powers the Members of Parliament (Entitlements) Commission shall - - (a) consider such representation as they may receive from persons, within such time as may be notified by them; and - (b) have regard to such information as may be supplied to them by the Government, the Federal Parliament, or any other organisation in relation to the following matters - - (i) the state of the national economy and the financial position of the Government; - (ii) movements in the level of pay and other entitlements admissible to other persons in employment; and - (iii) changes in the retail price index and other relevant indicators showing the cost of maintaining the standard of living the Parliamentarians might reasonably be expected to enjoy.

+- (c) make regulations providing for the following matters- - (i) the scales of salaries and other entitlements payable to - (ii) Parliamentarians; - (iii) the terms, conditions and manner of payment of such salaries and entitlements, loans and advances of such salaries; - (iv) such other matters (including matters specified in subsection (3) as may facilitate the discharge of their functions as Parliamentarians. - (3) In making or amending the regulations, the Members of Parliament (Entitlements) Commission shall

+(a) consider in relation to Federal Parliamentarians and their families, the following matters -

+- (i) accommodation during sittings of the Federal Parliament;

+- (ii) housing;

+- (iii) medical treatment;

+- (iv) internal and external transport;

+- (v) travelling imprest;

+- (vi) retirement and death benefits;

+- (vii) appointment and terminal grants;

+- (viii) advances and loans;

+- (ix) additional payment for service in committees of the Federal Parliament;

-(x) insurance;
+- (x) life insurance; and

+- (xi) such other matters as may facilitate the discharge of their function as Parliamentarians.

+- (b) ensure that the salaries and other entitlements of Federal Parliamentarians increase subject to clause 2(2)(b) of this Schedule.